‘The People’s Way’ in Ahmedabad

 Ahmedabad’s comprehensive planning has pushed well past the mere concept of BRT — right through to encouraging physical resilience and solidarity amongst bus operators.
 Driver Jintendra Patel recalls that the two-month training included daily yoga sessions.
 “Yoga helps maintain calm and focus while driving,” he says, “and it counters the back problems that develop from sitting for long periods.”

 This entry was posted on Monday, May 17th, 2010 at 8:38 am and is filed under Cities, Commuting, Congestion, Roads, Traffic Engineering.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.